 Heavy drinking affects your ability to slip into deep REM sleep and that means you wake up feeling tired.
 Some folks might advise getting up early so you can start battling the hangover, but sleeping in will ultimately help the most.

 Drinking a lot of booze has been shown to cause inflammation in your brain, which is one reason your head is pounding the next day.
-Aspirin and tylenol will help dull the throbbing pain.
+Some aspirin (note, do NOT take ibuprofen, which is super bad for your liver when combined with alcohol) will help dull the throbbing pain.

 The greasy meal